 Common Cold in Children.
-Is it a Bacterial Infection or Virus?
+Is it a Bacterial Infection or a Virus?

 The common cold is the most widespread illness among children.
 According to statistics, American children miss 22 million days of school every year due to infections.